 Razer Kiyo Price:

-As of this Razer Kiyo review, you can pick up the product online for $150AUD from Scorptec.
+Currently, you can pick up the product online for $150AUD from Scorptec.
 However, most retailers throughout Australia are selling the Kiyo for around $170AUD so be sure to grab yourself one whilst you can.
 It’s perhaps slightly on the upper end of what you should pay for amateur streaming, but it’s definitely value for money and long-lasting.

 Razer Kiyo Review Summary:

 When we began to write this Razer Kiyo review, we couldn’t help but continuously mention how the web camera had been extremely well thought out.
 It really does fulfil the needs of the everyday streamer.
-Yes, there are quality alternative web cameras on the market, but the Razer Kiyo takes lighting to the next level without the price tag.
+Yes, there are quality alternative web cameras on the market.
+However, the Razer Kiyo takes lighting to the next level without the price tag.
 Its single light ring alone brings a lot more to a home streaming setup than most cameras and we can’t deny how great both the device and we looked when in use.

-If you are really on a tight budget, you may swing towards the Logitech C920, however, for an additional $50 you’ll be in love with the Razer Kiyo too.
+If you are really on a tight budget, you may swing towards the Logitech C920.
+However, for an additional $50 you’ll be in love with the Razer Kiyo too.
 We still recommend that you set up with a separate microphone or headset as the playback does suck.
 But if you are looking for a camera that delivers strong imagery and vibrant lighting, you can’t go wrong with the Kiyo.

 Razer Kiyo Web Camera Review Summary